Vice President and General Counsel

-Tomkins serves on the board of directors of the California Minority Counsel Program, Library Foundation of Los Angeles and Constitutional Rights Foundation.
+Tomkins serves on the board of directors of the California Minority Counsel Program, Los Angeles Library Foundation, Constitutional Rights Foundation and Civil Justice Association of California.
 She previously served on the board of the Conference of California Public Utility Counsel, Women’s Lawyers Association of Los Angeles and Uncommon Good.

 Tomkins graduated Order of the Coif from the USC Gould School of Law and received her undergraduate degree in English, with High Distinction, from Pennsylvania State University.